BarbatosV2/Audio_Classification/README.md

 pip install -r requirements.txt
 ```

-if the device python is 3.8 or lower, need to install websocket
+if the device python is 3.8 or older, need to install websocket
 ```
 pip install websockets
 ```